 - 4.21 MENE also collects data on the amounts spent during visits to the natural environment.
-This data is then applied to estimates of the total volume of visits taken to obtain an estimate of the total amount spent on all visits taken over a 12 month period. - 4.22 Table 4-5 below illustrates the confidence limits associated with these estimates.
+This data is then applied to estimates of the total volume of visits taken to obtain an estimate of the total amount spent on all visits taken over a 12 month period. - 4.22 Table 4-7 below illustrates the confidence limits associated with these estimates during each of the three years of the survey.

-Table 4-5 Expenditure estimates
+Table 4-7 Expenditure estimates

-12 month visit estimate Lower confidence limit Upper confidence limit Average spend per visit (excluding visits with no spend) £28.78 £24.48 £33.04 Average spend per visit (including visits with no spend) £7.14 £6.08 £8.20 Estimated total spend all visits over 12 month period £20.4 billion £17.4 billion £23.5 billion
+Year One March 2009 to February 2010 Year Two March 2010 to February 2011 Year Three March 2011 to February 2012 12 month visit estimate '000s visits Lower confidence limit '000s visits Upper confidence limit '000s visits 12 month visit estimate '000s visits Lower confidence limit '000s visits Upper confidence limit '000s visits 12 month visit estimate '000s visits Lower confidence limit '000s visits Upper confidence limit '000s visits Average spend per visit (excluding visits with no spend) £28.78 £24.48 £33.04 £29.69 £24.74 £34.81 £28.16 £23.65 £32.67 Average spend per visit (including visits with no spend) £7.14 £6.08 £8.20 £6.90 £5.75 £8.09 £7.46 £6.27 £8.65 Estimated total spend all visits over 12 month period £20.4 billion £17.4 billion £23.5 billion £17.2 billion £14.3 billion £20.2 billion £20.1 billion £16.9 billion £23.3 billion

-Appendix 1 - MENE questionnaire
+Appendix 1 MENE questionnaire

-Table A
+Table A MENE questionnaire

 Asked of Frequency Notes INTRODUCTION READ THE FOLLOWING TEXT IN FULL TO RESPONDENTS AND ENSURE THAT THEY UNDERSTAND.
 Interviewer to check respondent is clear over definition.
 SEE INSTRUCTIONS FOR FURTHER CLARIFICATION.
 More detailed briefing note provided to Now I am going to ask you about occasions in the last week when you spent your time out of doors. interviewer.
 By out of doors we mean open spaces in and around towns and cities, including parks, canals and nature areas; the coast and beaches; and the countryside including farmland, woodland, hills and rivers.
 This could be anything from a few minutes to all day.
 It may include time spent close to your home or workplace, further afield or while on holiday in England.
 However this does not include : - routine shopping trips or; - time spent in your own garden.
-7 DAY TRIP DIARY SECTION Set up so the 1) Firstly I would like to record details of occasions when you made out of door visits during each of the last 7 days.
-ALL RESPONDENTS WEEKLY - 51 WAVES number of visits taken on each of last 7 days, starting with yesterday, is How many times, if at all, did you make this type of visit yesterday/on <day>?</day> asked separately, from most recent day to 7 days before interview.
+7 DAY TRIP DIARY SECTION Firstly I would like to record details of occasions when you made out of door visits during each of the last 7 days.
+How many times, if at all, did you make this type of visit yesterday/on <day>?</day> ALL RESPONDENTS WEEKLY - 51 WAVES Set up so the number of visits taken on each of last 7 days, starting with yesterday, is asked separately, from most recent day to 7 days before interview.

 Asked of Frequency Notes INSERT TEXT IF MORE THAN ONE VISIT IN DAY BEING ASKED ABOUT: So, thinking of the [first/second/third] of the visits you took on that day.
 WEEKLY - 51 WAVES 2) Which of the following best describes where you spent most of your time on this visit?
 SHOW SCREEN.
 RANDOM ORDER.
 SINGLE CODE.
 In a town or city In a seaside resort or town Other seaside coastline (including beaches and cliffs) In the countryside (including areas around towns and cities) 3) How long did this visit last altogether - that is from the time you left to when you returned?
-ALL VISIT TAKERS WEEKLY - 51 WAVES RECORD IN HOURS AND MINUTES Hours Minutes
+RECORD IN HOURS AND MINUTES ALL VISIT TAKERS WEEKLY - 51 WAVES RECORD IN HOURS AND MINUTES Hours Minutes